theonlygeek/dev-name/README.md

 After that open the file which you want to do changes.

-[First PR](https://github.com/HacktoberFest-CU/First-Pull-Request/blob/master/First%20PR) is our first file.

-Click on the edit button and add your details in the mentioned format.
+Create a new file with your NAME and add your details.

 Last Click on Commit Changes.